utopia-foss/dantro/doc/data_io/large_data.rst

 This is often the case for numerical data, typically represented in dantro by the :py:class:`~dantro.containers.xrdatactr.XrDataContainer`, which are based on `xarray <http://xarray.pydata.org/en/stable/>`_ data structures.
 As xarray provides an interface to the `dask <https://dask.org>`_ framework and its delayed computation capabilities, dantro can make use of that interface as well.

-The dask package allows to work on chunked data, e.g. HDF5 data, and only load those parts that are necessary for a calculation, afterwards freeing up the memory again.
+The dask package allows working on chunked data, e.g. HDF5 data, and only load those parts that are necessary for a calculation, afterward freeing up the memory again.
 Additionally, it does clever things by first building a tree of operations that are to be performed, then optimizing that tree, and only when the actual numerical result is needed, does the data need to be loaded.
 Furthermore, as the data is chunked, it can potentially profit from parallel computation.
 More info on that can be found `in the corresponding section of the xarray documentation <https://xarray.pydata.org/en/stable/dask.html>`_.